AngleProtocol/angle-docs/new-module/liquidations.md

 ### Variable Liquidations Amount

 In Angle Borrow module, **the amount of debt to repay during a liquidation is dynamic** and computed such that after the liquidation, the liquidated vault ends up in a level of “health” defined by a target parameter: the [target health factor](/new-module/glossary.md).
+This is determined by the following equation:

+$$
+HF_{post}(x_{max}) = \frac{(c - \frac{x}{1-e})\times CF }{d-x(1-s)} = \texttt{Target Health Factor}
+$$

+With:
+* `x` as the amount of stablecoin debt to repay
+* `c` as the collateral's value in stablecoin
+* `d` as the amount of stablecoin debt of the vault
+* `e` as the liquidation discount, and
+* `s` as the liquidation surcharge

-In some conditions, liquidators may be able to liquidate all of a position’s available debt or collateral to avoid leaving an amount of debt that is too small for the owner to be incentivized to come to repay.
+In some conditions, the variables at liquidation are such that $HF_{post}(x_{max})$ is a decreasing function of `x`: the health factor can't be put back at a healthy value.
+In this case, liquidators are able to liquidate all of a position’s collateral to avoid leaving an amount of debt that is too small to repay.
+In such situation, it is possible that some of the debt is left unpaid.
+This will be pooled across contracts and accounted for as bad debt, to make sure no surplus is distributed until this debt is erased.

-In most cases though, liquidated vaults may get less than 50% of their position liquidated.
-This allow them to keep as much collateral in their vault as possible, and makes this system much more borrower friendly than existing alternatives.
+In practice, full liquidations should be extremely occasional and most vaults should get less than 50% of their position liquidated.
+This allows them to keep as much collateral in their vault as possible, and makes this system much more borrower friendly than existing alternatives.

-More details in section 4.3 of the [Angle Borrow Module Whitepaper](/whitepaper.md#angle-borrowing-module).

 ### Dynamic Discount